florianneukirchen/qgis_adjust_style/README.md

 ## Known Bugs / Limitations
 - Annotations (annotation layers) are not changed
 - Color ramps: color brewer ramps can not be modified
-- Changing stroke width does not work for symbol layers based on QgsAbstractBrushedLineSymbolLayer such as lineburst

 ## Bug Tracker
 [https://github.com/florianneukirchen/qgis_adjust_style/issues](https://github.com/florianneukirchen/qgis_adjust_style/issues)

 ## Change Log
 ### Git main
+- Also change stroke width of lineburst lines (issue #3)
 - Now also works on interpolated lines
-- Fix issue #2 Color ramps used in glow paint effect are not modified
+- Fix issue #2: Color ramps used in glow paint effect are not modified
-- Catch an exception issue #8
+- Catch an exception (issue #8)

 ### 1.1 (2023-06)